wp-plugins/social-semantic-recommendation-sosere/readme.txt

 **A unique social-semantic network analysis based algorithm**
 -----------------------------------------
 *  Using a unique algorithm considering categories, custom taxonomies and tags
-*  Considering contextual user behaviour
+*  Combining collaborative filtering ( user behaviour ) and contextual approach for recommendations
 *  Respects users privacy